GenesisFR/DS2TroubleshootingGuide/README.md

 ## Saved games are not listed

 Saved games created while using different mods won't be displayed and therefore cannot be loaded.
 Run the game through Elys DS2 Succubus Manager to load them.

+## Stutters when moving the mouse

+Revert or update your GPU drivers.

 ## Video initialization failure